White Paper on Light Sterile Neutrino Searches and Related Phenomenology: Broader Experimental Landscape

 OPERA used its full data sample to conduct a search for sterile neutrino mixing within the context of a 4-flavor (3 active + 1 sterile) model based on both the $\nutau$ and $\nue$ appearance channels, with the $\numu$ CC disappearance channel not being considered given the low sensitivity to sterile mixing for that channel due to ambiguities with potential NC disappearance~\cite{OPERA:2019kzo}.
 Defining $\sin^{2}2\theta_{\mu\tau} = 4|U_{\tau4}|^2|U_{\mu4}|^2$, $\sin^{2}2\theta_{\mu e} = 4|U_{e4}|^2|U_{\mu4}|^2$, exclusion regions of $\Delta m^{2}_{41}$ versus $\sin^22\theta_{\mu\tau}$ and $\sin^22\theta_{\mu e}$ were computed and are shown in Fig.~\ref{fig:opera_results}.
 The result is restricted to positive $\Delta m^{2}_{41}$ values since negative values are disfavored by results on the sum of neutrino masses from cosmological surveys \cite{Planck:2015fie}.
 The results are consistent with no active-sterile neutrino mixing.
 For $\Delta m^{2}_{41} > 0.1 \textrm{ eV}^{2}$, the upper limits on $\sin^{2}2\theta_{\mu\tau}$ and $\sin^{2}2\theta_{\mu e}$ are set to 0.10 and 0.019 both for the case of Normal Ordering and Inverted Ordering.
 The values of the oscillation parameters $\left(\Delta m^{2}_{41} = 0.041 \textrm{ eV}^{2},\, \sin^{2}2\theta_{\mu e} = 0.92\right)$ corresponding to the MiniBooNE combined neutrino and antineutrino best-fit~\cite{Aguilar-Arevalo:2018gpe} are excluded with a $p$-value of $8.9\times10^{-4}$, corresponding to a significance of 3.3 $\sigma$.

 The ICARUS (Imaging Cosmic And Rare Underground Signals) experiment operated the T600 liquid argon time projection chamber detector, with a fiducial mass of 447 tons, exposed to the same CNGS beam as OPERA, and located at the same 730\,km from the neutrino production target in the LNGS.
 The baseline and CNGS beam typical energy determine that ICARUS is primarily sensitive to sterile mixing in the region where $L/E \sim 36.5$~km/GeV.
 ICARUS conducted a search for sterile neutrino mixing by looking for excess $\nue$ appearance in the data sample collected in 2010 and 2011.
 This search assumed a simplified two-flavor model (one active, one sterile) and found no evidence of sterile neutrino oscillations, as detailed in Ref.~\cite{Antonello:2012pq}.
-However, it was pointed out soon after publication of the ICARUS results that the limits obtained on $\sin^{2}2\theta_{\mu e}$ by using a two-flavor approximation (which works well for a short-baseline experiment) in a long-baseline setup neglects sizable four-flavor effects, induced by the interference of the new large squared-mass splitting $\Delta m^2_{41}$ with the atmospheric one.
+However, it was pointed out soon after the publication of the ICARUS results that the limits obtained on $\sin^{2}2\theta_{\mu e}$ by using a two-flavor approximation (which works well for a short-baseline experiment) in a long-baseline setup neglects sizable four-flavor effects, induced by the interference of the new large squared-mass splitting $\Delta m^2_{41}$ with the atmospheric one.
 The analysis also neglected contributions to the four-flavor oscillation probabilities arising from the intrinsic $\nue$ component of the CNGS beam.
 It is estimated that these four-flavor effects weaken the reported ICARUS constraints by up to a factor of 3~\cite{Palazzo:2015wea}.
-The ICARUS T600 detector has since been moved to Fermilab, where it is being operated as the ``Far'' detector for Fermilab's Short-Baseline Neutrino program.
+The ICARUS T600 detector has since been moved to Fermilab, where it will be operated as the ``Far'' detector for Fermilab's Short-Baseline Neutrino program.
+ICARUS completed installation at Fermilab in Spring 2022 (the last section of the cosmic ray tagger and overburden) and is beginning its first physics run.
+The prospective ICARUS contributions to the Fermilab SBN program are detailed in Section~\ref{fermilab_sbn}.